Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Signs of immunity;

-The essence of vaccinations and their meaning.
+The essence of vaccinations and their significance.

 Respiratory organs, their structure and functions;

-Hygiene and prevention measures lung diseases
+Hygiene and prevention measures pulmonary diseases

-The organs of the digestive system;
+Organs of the digestive system;

 Features of plastic and energy metabolism in the human body;